AyushiPanth/FOSS-Design-Prototyping/README.md

 - Decide the number of screens that you want to keep.
 More number of useless screens is not preferred.
 Add important and useful screens.

 - Design low fi wireframes of all the screens on paper.
+-
-Upload all the screens as a pdf file containing images in jpg or png format.
+- Upload all the screens as a pdf file containing images in jpg or png format.

+- Create a folder with your name in the repository and add your files in that.

 - Example of the UI of a Library Portal website [here](https://ibb.co/J7DzCw9)